 The writer does a bit of a disservice by making unreasonable suggestions early in the book, such as “Get rid of all your vices when you’re going through change.”
 For a book from a “change expert,” that’s a bit of a rookie mistake.

 Nonetheless, the meat of her method aligns with all the best books on change: gain empathy, get vision, make small changes that lower the stakes and learn your way into big changes.
-I met the author (Jenny Blake) and I think she’s a very accessible coach who clearly believes in the potential of her clients and that comes through in the book as well.
+I met the author (Jenny Blake) and I think she’s a very accessible coach who clearly believes in the potential of her clients.

 The 5th Discipline: The art and practice of the learning organization.